Symphony No. 30 (Mozart)

 The first movement is in sonata form and opens with a falling, dotted fanfare motif.
 A transitional section follows which contains a dialogue between violins and bass alternating between loud and soft dynamics and ending with a trill.
-The second theme group of the sonata-form structure contains two sections.
+The second theme a group of the sonata-form structure contains two sections.
 The first is a ländler scored for two violins against bass while the second is a minuet for the tutti featuring trills on almost every beat.
 The expositional coda returns to the ländler style.
-The development focuses on the minuet-style with the phrase-lengths elongatated.
-Following the recapitulation, the movement coda returns to this minuet and regularizes its phrase-lengths before the final cadence.
+The development focuses on the minuet style with the phrase-lengths elongated.
+Following the recapitulation, the movement coda returns to this minuet and regularizes its phrase lengths before the final cadence.

-In the trio of the minuet, the first violin is syncopated an eighth-note ahead of the accompaniment.
+In the trio of the minuet, the first violin is syncopated an eighth note ahead of the accompaniment.

-The finale starts off with a falling dotted fanfare motif similar to the one that starts the opening movement.
+The finale starts with a falling dotted fanfare motif similar to the one that starts the opening movement.
 The answering phrase and the movement's second theme have a contradanse character.